Reloaded-Project/Reloaded-II/Docs/DeveloperModGuide.md

 ![Config](./Images/JsonFile.png)

+**Make sure to set ModDll to the file name of your output DLL file**.

 ### 3. Debug Your Mods!

 To debug your mods, by far the best and easiest option is to simply add `Debugger.Launch();` to the start of your program: This will automatically provide you with a prompt to start or use running version of Visual Studio.